 As inbound marketing experts, we know that good SEO begins with a good blog.
 Blogging frequently and consistently is one of the most powerful things you can do to rank your website on Google's highly-coveted page 1 for your most relevant keywords.

 However, it's easy to forget about optimizing your blog homepage and just think of it as a functional, catch-all page.
-Your blog homepage dynamically updates with fresh content on a regular basis, which many feel is an excuse to just leave it alone.
-As a matter-of-fact, that's something the Human Marketing inbound marketing blog is guilty of, which is why we're writing this article.
-This is first-hand advice that we've created for our internal team to act upon.
-There's no better way to achieve inbound marketing mastery and expertise as an agency than for us to create and follow our own SEO best practices.
+Your blog homepage dynamically updates with fresh content regularly, which many feel is an excuse just to leave it alone.

 Top 6 Blog Homepage SEO Tips

-The first step to having a successfully-ranked blog homepage is to do your keyword research.
+The first step to having a successfully-ranked blog homepage is setting a target keyword.
 Once you find the top keywords that are best for your company blog to target, you can narrow them down into choices for your blog homepage and blog categories.

-HubSpot’s blog is a great example that we love to glean from.
-HubSpot ranks for the first search 2 results for the search term “marketing blog” and its blog homepage is ranked in the first position.
-HubSpot also has a separate sales blog, which is ranked 3 and 4 for “sales blog”.
+HubSpot’s blog is an excellent example that we love to reference.
+HubSpot ranks for the first search two results for the search term “marketing blog,” and its blog homepage ranks first.
+HubSpot also has a separate sales blog ranked 2 and 3 for “sales blog.”

-Using Human Marketing as the example, here are some of the keyword options we have to choose from for our blog SEO efforts:
+Through tools like SEMrush, Ahrefs or Moz, you can identify the keywords people use to find the content you’re offering.
+Using our Human blog as an example, here are some keyword options we could choose from for our blog SEO efforts: